 Some people have a hard time breathing through their nose, have dry mouth, or take medications that can cause nausea.
 Other times a sensitive gag reflex is due to psychological factors such as anxiety or traumatic past experiences.
 Either way, it’s important to let us know about this concern so we can address it during treatment.

 Some helpful tips to lessen the gag reflex include focusing on breathing through your nose and taking deep, even breaths in and out through your nose.
 You can distract yourself with music or focus on the TV.
 We can also apply a topical or local anaesthetic to numb your throat, tongue, or palate and provide treatment in shorter bursts to give you time to swallow and breathe.
-Plenty of suction helps relieve feelings of choking.
+Plenty of suction helps relieve feelings of choking and we can even apply a special dental dam to help prevent water from going down your throat.
 No matter your concerns, there are plenty of options we can suggest and steps we can take to help you overcome any fears.
 A fear of choking or gagging should not prevent you from seeking timely dental treatment.

 Hopefully we’ve helped demonstrate there’s no cause for concern when visiting the dentist.
 A skilled and understanding dentist can help any patient overcome fears.
 We don’t judge, we don’t lecture, and we respect your concerns.
 Seeing a dentist on a regular basis can help prevent cardiovascular issues, gum disease, oral infections, and tooth loss.
 If you have any questions or concerns, please don’t hesitate to give our practice a call today!